We’ve all met that person who’s almost too helpful, always jumping in to save the day or offering a hand before you’ve even asked for it.

 6. Being overly agreeable in group settings

-Always going along with what everyone else wants might seem selfless, but it’s often just conflict avoidance.
-They’re more concerned with being liked than actually contributing their own thoughts or preferences.
-It’s self-preservation dressed up as consideration.
+Always going along with what everyone else wants might seem selfless, but it’s often just a way to avoid any kind of conflict.
+They’re more concerned with being liked by everyone than actually contributing their own thoughts or preferences.
+It’s self-preservation dressed up as consideration, and it means they never have to take the blame if things go south because they were just following the crowd.

 7. Organising office charity drives

-Nothing wrong with raising money for a good cause, but when it’s always the same person organising it, you’ve got to wonder.
-Are they really that passionate about charity, or is it more about looking good to the boss and scoring brownie points at work?
+There’s nothing wrong with raising money for a good cause, but when it’s always the same person at the front of every drive, you’ve got to wonder about the motive.
+Are they really that passionate about the charity, or is it more about looking like a team player to the boss?
+It’s a brilliant way to score brownie points and make themselves look indispensable at work while appearing like the office’s moral compass.

-Constant compliments might seem kind, but sometimes it’s just a way to get people to like them.
-They’re building up a bank of goodwill they can cash in later.
-Plus, if they’re always complimenting people, surely they deserve some praise too, right?
+Constant compliments might seem kind, but sometimes it’s just a way to get people to like them on demand.
+They’re building up a bank of goodwill they can cash in whenever they need a favour later on.
+Plus, by showering everyone else with praise, they’re subtly setting the stage for everyone to feel they should return the favour and tell them how wonderful they are too.

 9. Offering to help move house

-This one’s a classic.
-They volunteer to help you lug boxes and furniture, but really, they’re just nosey.
-It’s a great way to get a good look at all your stuff and where you live without seeming intrusive.
-Plus, they get to feel strong and helpful.
+This one’s a classic move for the nosy friend.
+They volunteer to help you lug boxes and furniture, but really, they’re just dying to see what’s inside them.
+It’s a great way to get a good look at all your stuff and your new place without seeming intrusive.
+Plus, they get the added bonus of feeling strong and helpful while they’re sifting through your life.

 10. Being the designated driver

-Seems like a sacrifice, but sometimes, it’s just an excuse to stay sober and watch everyone else make fools of themselves.
-They get to feel superior and responsible, plus they’ll have all the gossip in the morning.
+It seems like a massive sacrifice, but sometimes it’s just an excuse to stay sober and watch everyone else make fools of themselves.
+They get to spend the whole night feeling superior and responsible while everyone else gets messy.
+The best part for them is that they’ll have all the gossip and embarrassing stories ready to go the next morning, giving them a bit of social leverage.

 11. Sharing food they don’t actually like

-Offering someone the last slice of pizza might look generous, but if it’s a topping they hate anyway, it’s not much of a sacrifice, is it?
-They get to look selfless without actually giving up anything they want.
+Offering someone the last slice of pizza might look generous, but if it’s a topping they hate anyway, it’s not much of a sacrifice.
+They get to look like they’re being selfless and giving something up for the group, without actually losing out on anything they wanted to eat.
+It’s a low-cost way to look like a hero.

 12. Listening to people’s problems

-Being a good listener is great, but some people do it just to collect juicy gossip.
-They act all sympathetic, but really, they’re filing away all that info for later use.
-It’s a sneaky way to gather intel while looking like a supportive friend.
+Being a good listener is a great trait, but some people do it just to collect juicy gossip.
+They act all sympathetic and supportive, but really, they’re filing away all that personal info for later use.
+It’s a sneaky way to gather intel on your life while making themselves look like the most supportive friend you’ve got.
+You think you’re venting, but they’re just taking notes.

 13. Doing housework without being asked